-Items 1, 2 and 3 - Election of Directors and Ratification of the Placement of Two Directors into Classes Whose Terms Continue Past the Annual Meeting
+Items 1 and 2 -- Election of Directors and Ratification of the Placement of Two Directors into Classes Whose Terms Continue Past the Annual Meeting

 Our Board of Directors is currently divided into three classes, with directors in each class serving for a term of three years.
-One class of directors is currently elected at each Annual Meeting.
-As discussed in Item 4, we are proposing a transition to a declassified Board that would begin at the 2012 Annual Meeting of Shareholders and be completed at the 2013 Annual Meeting, when the remaining term of all directors will be one year.
+One class of directors is currently elected at each annual meeting.
+As discussed in Item 3, we are proposing a transition to a declassified Board that would begin at the 2012 annual meeting of shareholders and be completed at the 2014 annual meeting.

 Item 1 consists of the election of directors at this Annual Meeting.
 The Board, upon the recommendation of the Management Development, Nominating and Governance Committee (with Messrs.
-Jastrow and Nicolaisen abstaining on their own nominations), has nominated Kenneth M. Jastrow, II, Daniel P. Kearney and Donald T. Nicolaisen for re-election to the Board to serve until our 2014 Annual Meeting of Shareholders.
+Jastrow and Nicolaisen abstaining on their own nominations), has nominated Kenneth M. Jastrow, II, Daniel P. Kearney and Donald T. Nicolaisen for re-election to the Board to serve until our 2014 annual meeting of shareholders.
 If any nominee is not available for election, proxies will be voted for another person nominated by the Board or the size of the Board will be reduced.

-Items 2 and 3 consist of the ratification of the placement of Dr. Zandi and Mr. Koepfgen, respectively, appointed as directors by the Board during 2010, into classes whose terms extend beyond the 2011 Annual Meeting of Shareholders.
+Item 2 consists of the ratification of the placement of two directors (Mr. Koepfgen and Dr. Zandi) appointed as directors by the Board during 2010 into classes whose terms extend beyond the 2011 annual meeting of shareholders.
 They were placed into such classes in accordance with the provision of our Bylaws providing classes are to be substantially equal.
 Dr. Mark M. Zandi was appointed to the Board in July 2010 to fill a vacancy created by the resignation, effective June 30, 2010, of Dr. Karl E. Case.
 Mr. Bruce L. Koepfgen was appointed to the Board in October 2010 to fill a vacancy created by an increase in the number of directors.
-Different independent directors recommended Dr. Zandi and Mr. Koepfgen for consideration by the Management Development, Nominating and Governance Committee.
+Different independent directors recommended Dr. Zandi and Mr. Koep fgen for consideration by the Management Development, Nominating and Governance Committee.